| | |

 Used toilet paper left on a hiking trail.
 Leave no trace.

-It is your responsibility to pack out everything you pack in, including toilet paper!
+Always pack out everything you pack in, including toilet paper!
 Below, we share a few options for how to ‘do your business’ on the trail while leaving no trace.

 Silver Falls State Park is one of only 25 parks in the state that charges a day use fee.
 In 2025 the day use fee went from $5 to $10, can can be purchased on-site at the parking lots.
 Alternatively, visitors can buy a 1 or 2 year parks pass.
 That’s what we did – it pays for itself pretty quickly!